zisra/movie-cli/README.md

 npm start
 ```

-You will be prompted to enter the [IMDb](https://imdb.com) ID of the movie you want to download.
+You will be prompted to enter the [IMDb](https://imdb.com) ID of the stram you want to download.
 The program will attempt to find the movie on multiple sources and download it.

 The file format is either `mp4` or `m3u8` depending on the source.
 In order to play the file, you will need a media player that supports `m3u8` files.
 I recommend [VLC](https://www.videolan.org/vlc/index.html).